THE FOURTHWAY MANHO E-JOURNAL

 When body harmony is finally attained, the consciousness will center itself in the external world, forgetting itself while moving and centering at outside objects.
 So long as the inner body does not give trouble, consciousness would forget to return to survey its own body.
 This “self-reminder” comes naturally in a mechanical man when something or other is irritating the inner body forcing conscious focus to return to it.
 Labor shifts the center of gravity of consciousness to the object, and the body forgets itself.
 Serious exploitation in the factory creates a dilemma in work demand and a latent urge to be one’s own.
 His dilemma cannot be easily resolved.
 When the focus returns to its own self, it is reluctant to move away from it again.

-Such motion of consciousness is immature, it is developmental and the physical body works badly, the person thinks poorly.
-When consciousness after much experience in this “journey” of experience finds the body becoming harmonious with nature and with itself, the whole organism would soon function better.
+Such motion of consciousness is limited by its states and levels, it is developmental and the physical body works badly, the person thinks poorly.
+When consciousness after much experience in this “journey” of experience finds the body becoming harmonious with nature and with itself, the whole organism would soon function better in a higher state and at a higher level.

 In the present world situation, where “danger” is everywhere, consciousness has a very hard time.
 Life is hard indeed.